Dionys van Nijmegen

-Dionys van Nijmegen (1705 – 1798), was an 18th-century painter from the Northern Netherlands.
+Dionys van Nijmegen (1705–1798) was an 18th-century painter from the Dutch Republic.

 Biography

 He was born in Rotterdam as the son of Elias van Nijmegen.
 He was a pupil of his father and Jacob de Wit and became a member of the Rotterdam Guild of St. Luke in 1743.
 He is known for portraits, wall and ceiling decorations.
 He was the father and teacher of Gerard van Nijmegen.